joshladd/bots-as-a-service/front-end/README.md

 # front-end

-This GUI is built on [React](https://reactjs.org/) and is deployed and served via [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+This GUI is built on [React](https://reactjs.org/) and is deployed and served via TBD.

 Read also the generated [`README.md`](react-portal/README.md).